 - Never Bring a Knife to a Gun Fight: More like never bring a knife to a defibrillator fight.
 At least two enemy soldiers attempt to take out the protagonists with knives, but neither succeed.

 - P.O.V.
-Cam: As one soldier gets boosted over a small hill by his friend, the camera briefly cuts to his view as the defibrillators make contact.
+Cam: As one soldier gets boosted over a small hill by his friend, the camera briefly cuts to his point of view as the defibrillators make contact with the enemy target.

 - Shouting Shooter: Plenty of this.